 Author: Jadranka Bokan

-Probably you already know that you could use colors when writing the nouns in your vocabulary book: you could for example write masculine nouns in blue, feminine nouns in red and neuter nouns in yellow or green.
+Probably you already know that you could use colors when writing the German nouns in your vocabulary book: you could for example write masculine nouns in blue, feminine nouns in red and neuter nouns in yellow or green.
 That would be one way for memorizing noun Gender in German.

 These tips and tricks could be very helpful here: